-This short article explores opportunities to build workforce capacity to better support the mental health of parents of children with a disability.
+Paying attention to the mental health of parents of children with a disability

 Being a parent of a child with a disability can be challenging and stressful.
 Parents of children with a disability – particularly mothers – have been shown to report poorer physical and mental health than mothers of typically developing children (Gilson et al., 2018; Singer, 2006).
 There is a range of reasons why parents of children with a disability may experience poorer mental health, including the intensity of the day-to-day care requirements for the family, the struggle to find services for their child and family, social isolation, financial concerns and difficulty maintaining employment.
 Maternal mental health is not only important for mothers but is integral to child development (Bernard-Bonnin, 2004).